gibsonMatt/bioneer/README.md

   Main function for querying the model using dynamic few-shot injection.

+  Parameters:

-  Parameters:     query (str): The query to ask the LLM     degree (int):
+    query (str): The query to ask the LLM

-  Number of similar prompts to include in dynamic few-shot injection     force (bool): Force re-create Chroma db
+    degree (int): Number of similar prompts to include in dynamic few-shot injection

-  Returns:
+    force (bool): Force re-create Chroma db

 Options:
   -d, --degree INTEGER  Number of similar prompts to include in dynamic few-